nickeblewis/nicklewis-net-8/web/content/guides/abu-dhabi/index.md

 ---
-title: "Architect’s Layover: one day in Abu Dhabi"
+title: "Farnborough Heritage - A Photo Walk"
 date: 2017-03-12
 published: true
-excerpt: I recently had an extended layover in Abu Dhabi and went out to explore the city's must-see new architecture.
+excerpt: I am soon putting together a series of photowalks
-description: I recently had an extended layover in Abu Dhabi and went out to explore the city's must-see new architecture.
+description: I am hoping to run a series of photo-walks next month as part of the heritage season across Rushmoor, so here is a guide you can follow any time or tag along with us in September
 tags:
-  - Abu Dhabi
+  - Farnborough
-  - City Guide
+  - Town Guide
-  - UAE
+  - Heritage
-  - Layover
+  - Hampshire
-city: Abu Dhabi
+city: Farnborough
 pinterestMedia: ./_imgs/TFA-AbuDhabi-Architecture-Guide.png
 chapter: 0
-coverImage: ./_imgs/cover.jpg
+coverImage: ./_imgs/449F0DAC-A873-4F57-B86F-CED97648D5C9_1_105_c.jpeg
 ---
 import GuideMap from '~/components/GuideMap.vue' import CaptionedImage from '~/components/CaptionedImage.vue'